m3g/CellListMap.jl/docs/src/index.md

   Even documentation problems can be reported.
 - Joining us at Zulip-chat in the [m3g stream](https://julialang.zulipchat.com/#narrow/stream/435348-m3g) of the Julia Zulip forum.
 - Sending an e-mail to: [lmartine@unicamp.br](mailto:lmartine@unicamp.br?subject="ComplexMixtures.jl help").

-## Overview

-### High level interface for periodic system

-Since version `0.7.22`, a new simpler, higher level interface was introduced, that will facilitate the use of `CellListMap` without any loss in performance.
-The new interface is flexible enough for the majority of applications.
-It may become the default interface in the future.
-See the [PeriodicSystems interface](@ref) menu for details.

-### Cutoff-delimited neighbor lists

-The user might be more comfortable in using the package to compute the list of neighboring particles.
-A custom interface for this application is provided though the [Neighbor lists](@ref) interface.

-Note that, in general, neighbor lists are used to compute other pairwise dependent properties, and these can be, in principle, computed directly with `CellListMap` without the need to compute or store the lists of neighbors.

-### Lower level interface

-The [Low level interface](@ref) allows the customization and optimization of very demanding calculations (although the PeriodicSystems interface does not have any performance limitation and is easier to use).